readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 Getting started with a template
 -------------------------------

-Here are some variations of the configuration file that can help you get started.
+Here are some configuration file examples to help you get started.
-Pick the one that resembles your project the most, copy its contents to ``.readthedocs.yaml`` and add the file to your Git repository.
+Pick an example based on the tool that your project is using, copy its contents to ``.readthedocs.yaml`` and add the file to your Git repository.

 .. tabs::